AurinaBMH/GWAS_drugs/README.md

 ```matlab
 GenerateResultsTables()
 ```
-This will create `geneScores` structure for each disorder.
-This step takes several hours to run.
+This will create `geneScores` structure for each disorder (takes several hours to run).

 #### Aggregate drug target information